 The Issue

 Uganda, the world’s fourth-largest refugee-hosting country, is home to over 1.5 million refugees.
-The country faces high poverty levels, with 8.3 million people living in poverty and food insecurity is a major concern, with the highest concern being in the West Nile region.
+The country faces high poverty levels, with 8.3 million people living in poverty, 84% in rural areas, and food insecurity is a major concern, with the highest concern being in the West Nile region.
 Uganda’s refugee and host communities are grappling with high levels of malnutrition and food insecurity due to limited access to nutritious food and a lack of awareness about maximizing nutritional value.
 Factors contributing to this issue include high food prices, ineffective land and input utilization, changing humanitarian priorities due to funding gaps, and poor knowledge of good nutrition and agricultural practices.

 Inflation reached 10.7% in October 2022, with food crops and related items contributing the most.
 This, combined with the fact that 90% of refugees rely on humanitarian food/cash aid, only exacerbates the situation.
 Inadequate knowledge of nutrition and agricultural practices contributes to malnutrition in refugee households – 91% of refugee households in the West Nile face food insecurity, particularly affecting women and children, leading to female-headed households, pregnant mothers, breastfeeding mothers, and school-age children being most affected.